Political Science & History

 Living and working in D.C. gave me an experience like none other.
 It gave me my first office experience as an intern.
 It also put me directly in the heart of what I was studying at UCD.
 UCDC has so many opportunities, even if you're not interested in politics.
-The city is unique in how it is able to facilitiate everyone's interests.
+The city is unique in how it is able to facilitate everyone's interests.
 I appreciated being in classes with other UC students to gain new perspectives in the academic setting.
-Hearing about everyone's experiences while we were there really gave me an eye opening opportunitiy for professional development.
-UCDC gave me aspirations about working in government and also one day returing to D.C. as a professional.
+Hearing about everyone's experiences while we were there really gave me an eye-opening opportunity for professional development.
+UCDC gave me aspirations about working in government and also one day returning to D.C. as a professional.

 How have your career goals evolved since your participation in the Washington Program?

 Since I did not work on Capitol Hill for my internship, I used my UCDC opportunity to network.
 I had every intention of ending up in Washington D.C. after graduation.
 However, my contacts actually led me to a congressional position in a district office in California.
 UCDC gave me the ability to show my adaptability by being an intern while taking high demand classes.
 It also opened up possibilities of other professions within government that I am now working towards.
 By bringing in so many diverse speakers through programming, I got to hear their professional paths and took away different pieces of how to become successful.